 Kaiser Health News gives readers a chance to comment on a recent batch of stories.

-Use this tool to see how skilled nursing homes in the U.S. performed on two metrics of quality.
+Use this tool to see staffing levels at skilled nursing homes in the U.S.

 Hospitals and nursing homes in California and Illinois hope that regional cooperation — and a special soap — will help them gain the upper hand against deadly antibiotic-resistant superbugs.